ambehnam/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 The input files `2dscalar.i` and `2dsole.i` are located in `modules/tensor_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/`.
 The comments within these source files should be consulted to visualize how the rows and columns of the relevant reseidual and Jacobian contributions are handled.

-!alert Note title=Displaced mesh features untested
+!alert note title=Displaced mesh features untested
 The displaced mesh features are not yet tested for the scalar augmentation system.

 ## Parameters id=KSB-parameters